moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: In the GitLab Customers Portal, I see the option to cancel my subscription from the drop-down menu.
 What happens if I click cancel?

-A: In customers.gitlab.com, if the *Cancel subscription* option is available then this means auto-renew is turned on.
+A: In the [Customers Portal](https://customers.gitlab.com/customers/sign_in), if the *Cancel subscription* option is available then this means auto-renew is turned on.
 Clicking *Cancel subscription* turns off auto-renew.
 You will still have access to your paid features until the subscription expiration date.

 Q: If I have GitLab Duo Pro, GitLab Duo Enterprise, or GitLab Enterprise Agile Planning add-ons, will my account auto-renew in the same as if I did not have these add-ons?

 A: As it stands, you cannot auto-renew if you have any of the above-stated add-ons.
 You will see a disclaimer that will emphasize this, asking you to contact the sales team for assistance.
-If you know your Account Executive, please feel free to contact them directly.
+If you know your Account Executive, please contact them directly.

 ![add-on.renewal](/handbook/sales/images/add_on_renewal_v17_4.png)